Dallas Cowboys vs. Denver Broncos NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - Denver has played eight games, with four wins against the spread.

-- Denver's games this season have hit the over on two of eight set point totals (25%).
+- Denver's games this year have eclipsed the over/under two times in eight opportunities (25%).

 - Denver is 2-1 against the spread and 2-1 overall when the team scores more than 23.1 points.